Iraqi invasion of Kuwait: Aftermath

 After the Iraqi victory, Saddam Hussein installed Alaa Hussein Ali as the prime minister of the "Provisional Government of Free Kuwait" and Ali Hassan al-Majid as the de facto governor of Kuwait.
 The exiled Kuwaiti royal family and other former government officials began an international campaign to persuade other countries to pressure Iraq to vacate Kuwait.
 The UN Security Council passed 12 resolutions demanding immediate withdrawal of Iraqi forces from Kuwait, but to no avail.

-Following the events of the Iraq–Kuwait war, about half of the Kuwaiti population, including 400,000 Kuwaitis and several thousand foreign nationals, fled the country.
+The UN Security Council also strongly condemned the deportations of Kuwaitis and the settlement of Iraqis in Kuwait.
+Following the Iraqi invasion of Kuwait, about half of the Kuwaiti population, including 400,000 Kuwaitis and several thousand foreign nationals, fled the country.
 The Indian government evacuated over 170,000 overseas Indians by flying almost 488 flights over 59 days.

 A 2005 study revealed that the Iraqi occupation had a long-term adverse impact on the health of the Kuwaiti populace.

 International condemnation

 After Iraqi forces invaded and annexed Kuwait and Saddam Hussein deposed the Emir of Kuwait, Jaber Al-Sabah, he installed Ali Hassan al-Majid as the new governor of Kuwait.

 The Iraqi invasion and occupation of Kuwait was unanimously condemned by all major world powers.
 Even countries traditionally considered to be close Iraqi allies, such as France and India, called for immediate withdrawal of all Iraqi forces from Kuwait.
 Several countries, including the Soviet Union and China, placed arms embargoes on Iraq.
 NATO members were particularly critical of the Iraqi occupation of Kuwait and by late 1990, the United States had issued an ultimatum to Iraq to withdraw its forces from Kuwait by 15 January 1991 or face war.

 On 3 August 1990, the UN Security Council passed Resolution 660 condemning the Iraqi invasion of Kuwait and demanding that Iraq unconditionally withdraw all forces deployed in Kuwait.
 The United States and the Soviet Union issued a joint statement condemning Iraq.

 After a series of failed negotiations between major world powers and Iraq, the United States-led coalition forces launched a massive military assault on Iraq and Iraqi forces stationed in Kuwait in mid-January 1991.
 By 16 January, Allied aircraft were targeting several Iraqi military sites and the Iraqi Air Force was destroyed.
 Hostilities continued until late February and on 25 February, Kuwait was officially liberated from Iraq.
 On 15 March 1991, the Emir of Kuwait returned to the country after spending more than 8 months in exile.
 During the Iraqi occupation, about 1,000 Kuwaiti civilians were killed and more than 300,000 residents fled the country.